-Has the common federated HR operating model — which we define as an HR function with HR business partners, centres of excellence (COEs) and shared services — fully achieved what was expected?
-Should the operating model evolve to accommodate employee experience, increased automation, personalisation and other demands being placed on the HR function?
+Has the common federated HR operating model — which we define as an HR function with HR business partners, centers of excellence (COEs) and shared services — fully achieved what was expected?
+Should the operating model evolve to accommodate employee experience, increased automation, personalization and other demands being placed on the HR function?

 Theories abound — but at Mercer, we have a strong point of view guided by data-driven insights and practical, real-world client experience on these critical issues.

 In this new point of view, we cover:

 Five ways HR can respond to changing demands and optimize the performance of the interaction and operating model to reflect their unique roles